How to prepare and deliver your project for mixing

 If necessary, apply fades to avoid clicks at your edit points.

-Regarding breath noises: It is almost always a good idea to keep those in the lead vocal, but you can consider removing them in vocal overdubs and backing vocals.
+About breath noises: It is almost always a good idea to keep those in the lead vocal, but you can consider removing them in vocal overdubs and backing vocals.

 Trim your audio clips | Pro Tools screenshot | Mix Prep Guide | Mixed by Jonas Kroon – Music Mixer, Mixing Engineer, Mix Engineer | #mixedbykroon